JackPotat0/jackpotat0.github.io/docs/game.md

 Characters: A huge mess.
 Sora loses the spunkiness in KH1 and just a good guy now.
 Kairi remains useless even when awake.
 Roxas is the only great character in this game.
 The way he faces his fate and coming to terms is pretty heart wrenching.
 Riku is actually OK, but his arc kind of ended in 358/2 Days.
 Axel is pretty fine but also more elaborated in Days.
 It is rather hard to connect with the new casts, villains or not.

-Gameplay: Hands down the greatest ARPG combat system of all time in my heart.
+Gameplay: Hands down the greatest ARPG combat system of all time.
 Combos are fluid and snappy.
 Camera is great.
 There are a ton of different mechanics that you can mix and match.
 Great difficulty settings.
 Fantastic bosses like Lingering Will and Sephiroth... and I can still go on.
 I doubt there will ever be another action game that feels better than this game.

 Music: One of Yoko Shimomura's magnum opus.
-Other than Disney world related track that I don't enjoy as much, the rest of the soundtrack is pretty much perfect.
+Other than Disney world related tracks that I don't enjoy as much (which is like half of the OST), the rest of the soundtrack is pretty much perfect.
 It also has one of the best Dearly Beloved.
-Sound engineering is great too, the use of silence is especially remarkable.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |